-Iran's main proxies in Iraq-namely, Kataib Hezbollah, Badr Organization, and Asaib Ahl al-Haq-have turned to the playbook of their Iranian backers in creating distance between themselves and the increasingly frequent attacks on US assets.
+Iran's main proxies in Iraq-namely, Kataib Hezbollah, Badr Organization, and Asaib Ahl al-Haq-have turned to the playbook of their Iranian backers to create distance between themselves and the increasingly frequent attacks on U.S. assets.
 By directing obscure groups to carry out the attacks, the Iranian proxies seek to maintain legitimacy within the Iraqi Popular Mobilization Units, which receive government funding and are formally integrated into the Iraqi security apparatus.
-In this way, they also protect themselves from retaliatory strikes, and public backlash.
-The effort to displace responsibility for the above-mentioned attacks, and many others like them, also further distances the IRGC, but some reports suggest that the IRGC still maintains operational control over these secretive militias.
+This way, they also protect themselves from retaliatory strikes and public backlash.
+The effort to displace responsibility for the above-mentioned attacks, and many others like them, also further distances the IRGC.
+However, some reports suggest that the IRGC still maintains operational control over these secretive militias.
+According to a May 2021 Reuters report, Iran has begun forming smaller, more loyal groups and training them in core capabilities such as drone and information warfare and surveillance operations.
+This tactical shift partly owes to the recalcitrance of the larger groups upon which Iran has built its influence and leverage in Iraq since the overthrow of Saddam Hussein.

-Iraq's continuing political instability and protests, as well as the sporadic hostilities between Iran-backed proxy forces and the US, pose formidable challenges to those wishing to restore sovereignty and democracy to Iraq, a situation which Iran will continue to exploit.
-While Soleimani's death posed a setback to Iran's ability to project influence in Iraq, it still wields considerable power over the key militias in the PMF and can marshal groups to confront the US at the time of its choosing.
+Iraq's continuing political instability and protests and the sporadic hostilities between Iran-backed proxy forces and the U.S. pose formidable challenges to those wishing to restore sovereignty and democracy to Iraq, a situation that Iran will continue to exploit.
+While Soleimani's death posed a setback to Iran's ability to project influence in Iraq, it still wields considerable power over the key militias in the PMF.
+It can marshal groups to confront the U.S. at the time of its choosing.

-Iran's Grip on Iragi Politics
+Iran's Grip on Iraqi Politics